alejandrobll/py-sphviewer/README.md

 Previous movies shows a 3D rotation around a dark matter halo taken from a cosmological simulation and the "Cosmic Web Stripping" process, which arises from hydrodynamical interaction betweet the gas content of a dwarf galaxy and the large-scale structure of the Universe

 #Changelogs
+- version 1.0.5
+  * Scipy.weave is now deprecated in Scipy 0.19, so I removed all dependencies to it.
+  * Minor bugs fixed.

 - version 1.0.4
    * New QuickView tool for making quick visualizations using just one single line of code (see this [post](https://alejandrobll.wordpress.com/2016/05/04/using-quickview-from-py-sphviewer-1-0-4/) for instructions).
    * I added a new directory called "examples", which essentially contains hdf5 files with simulation outputs.
 Those are useful to perform quick tests.